5 Steps of How to Build Web Applications [Updated]

 • Selection of technologies and tools

 Defining the system architecture includes choosing the appropriate architecture for your project.
 Client-server architecture is suitable for most web applications, as it allows you to separate the application logic into client and server parts.
 Microservice architecture can be useful for large projects with high workloads, as it allows the application to be divided into independent modules that can be developed and scaled separately.
+This decision impacts the entire building web application lifecycle.

 Development and Programming